dedis/cothority/omniledger/ChildTransactions.md

 Upon receiving all the `PollTxResponse` message, the leader does the following:
 - remove duplicates
 - verify signature
-- sort the transactions in a random but deterministic way
+- shuffle the transactions in a deterministic way
 - go through the list of transactions, and for each transaction mark if it applies correctly to the state updated with previous valid transactions